What you’ll learn

 Run the following command to quickly set up this example directly in your project:

-yarn webiny scaffold extension roles-and-teams
+yarn webiny extension roles-and-teams

 The complete code shown in this article can also be found in our webiny-examples repository.